digital-asset/daml/docs/source/ops/connect/helm.rst

 assume that ``$ARTIFACTORY_USERNAME`` refers to your Artifactory user name, whereas ``$ARTIFACTORY_PASSWORD`` refers to your Artifactory API key.

-Installing the Helm chart repository
+Installing the Helm Chart Repository
 ------------------------------------

 To let your local Helm installation know about the Daml Connect Helm chart, you